-How Can Faculty Lower the Cost of Course Materials?
+Can Faculty Help Lower the Cost of Course Materials?
+YES!!

-SFU Bookstore operates on a full cost recovery basis while maintaining affordable course materials for students.
-We recommend the following practices to faculty to help lower the cost of course materials.
+SFU Bookstore operates on a cost recovery basis while maintaining affordable course materials for students.
+We recommend the following practices to faculty to help lower the cost of the course materials.

 Re-Adopt: When faculty reuse the same textbooks, we are able to buy used books from students.
 Buyback puts over one million dollars back into student's pockets each year and ensures used books are available for the next semester.

 Plus, when faculty notify us before the target date of a readoption, we avoid returning unsold copies of books.
 This reduces our shipping costs, translating into savings for students.

 Order On Time: Make sure to submit your textbook adoptions on time.
 This ensures we are able to have your books on the shelf before the first day of classes.
 Additionally, if we receive a late adoption, it is challenging for the Bookstore to buy back enough used copies for the next semester.

 Avoid Publisher Custom Books: Custom books created by publishers are often more expensive than normal textbooks.
 Additionally, SFU Bookstore is only able to return 10% of a custom book orders.
 As a result, unsold custom books that are not readopted often result in losses to the Bookstore which must be absorbed by future sales.

 Question Bundling: Bundles including the book and access code don't necessarily translate to savings for students.
 Before you adopt a required book in a bundle, you can always talk to us to ensure this is the best financial option for students.
 Publishers try to prohibit the sale of used books by offering the book with an access code, but if you do not require the access code, we can still make used copies available.